department-of-veterans-affairs/design-system-OLD/README.md

 Legacy URL: https://department-of-veterans-affairs.github.io/design-system
 Work in progress URL: https://department-of-veterans-affairs.github.io/vets-design-system-documentation/

 This repo contains styles and assets for the VA design system, as well as React implementations of some of the patterns.
+It is managed by Lerna, a tool for managing versioning and publishing for multiple modules located in a single repo.

 **Start here:**